 Unwashed Fruit and Vegetables

 Fruits and vegetables are essential to all diets, but care should be taken to wash them thoroughly to be rid of all bacteria.
 Eating unwashed vegetables increases the risk of exposure to the parasitic disease known as toxoplasmosis.
 Toxoplasmosis can sometimes be found in the soil where vegetables are grown.
 The parasite can cause serious illness in those with a weakened immune system such as pregnant women and can sometimes be fatal.
 Raw sprouts, such as mung bean sprouts, are difficult to clean completely and should be avoided.

-Caffeine and Herbal Tea
+Caffeine and Some Herbal Teas